ValeriiKlimenko/genKYandOnePion/README.md

 --v_z_max is vertex z max value in cm (default value is 0 cm)

+--targDiameter is target diameter in XY plane in cm (default value is 0 cm, it means that x and y will be 0 for all events)

 --trig is number of events to generate >0  (default value is 100000)